Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Proof of Theorem

-is a compact operator for $1/2 < p < q/4$, where $q$ is the exponent that appears in \eqref{short_range33} and \eqref{long_range33} -- Hypothesis ($\mathbf{H}$).
-Also the norm of $\mathcal{K}$ goes to zero as the support of $\chi$ gets tighter around $E$. \\ { PROOF OF CLAIM.} Write $\mathcal{K}$ as
+$\mathcal{K}$ is a compact operator for $1/2 < p < q/4$, where $q$ is the exponent that appears in \eqref{short_range33} and \eqref{long_range33} -- Hypothesis ($\mathbf{H}$).
+Also the norm of $\mathcal{K}$ goes to zero as the support of $\chi$ gets tighter around $E$, and this uniformly in $R$. \\ { PROOF OF CLAIM.} Write $\mathcal{K}$ as

 Now we want to commute $w_M ^{2p,1} \left( \frac{A}{R} \right)$ with $ \Pp \chi(H)$.
 Since $\Pp \chi(H) \in \mathcal{C}^1(A)$ and $w_M ^{2p,1} (x) \in \mathcal{S}^{\epsilon}(\R)$, $\forall \epsilon > 0$,